groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.7.10 (2023-01-03) =
+* ADDED More developer hooks in the event queue.
+* TWEAKED Events moved from queue table to history in one big batch instead of many smaller batches.
+* TWEAKED When downloading files from admin pages use /wp-admin/ link instead of /gh/
+* FIXED Non-required fields giving invalid data error when empty value provided

 = 2.7.7.9 (2022-12-16) =
 * ADDED Misc interface setting to enable custom step titles for all step types.